arp242/goatcounter/README.markdown

 on your own server.
 Check out [https://GoatCounter.com](https://GoatCounter.com) for the hosted service and user documentation.

 Running your own
 ----------------

+You will need Go 1.10 or newer and a C compiler (for SQLite) or PostgreSQL.

 1. Install it with `go get zgo.at/goatcounter/cmd/goatcounter`.
 This will put a self-contained binary at `~/go/goatcounter`.